rust-lang/book/src/ch05-01-method-syntax.md

 `rect2` so that we could use it again after calling this method.
 The return value of `can_hold` will be a boolean, and the implementation will check to see if `self`’s length and width are both greater than the length and width of the other `Rectangle`, respectively.
-Let’s write that code!
+Let’s add this new method to the `impl` block from Listing 5-7:

 ```rust
 # #[derive(Debug)]